Dallas Sidekicks (2012–present)

-The Dallas Sidekicks is an American professional indoor soccer team based in the Dallas–Fort Worth metroplex that competes in the Major Arena Soccer League (MASL).
-The team plays its home games in the Credit Union of Texas Event Center.
+The Dallas Sidekicks were an American professional indoor soccer team based in the Dallas–Fort Worth metroplex that competed in the Major Arena Soccer League (MASL).
+The team played its home games in the Credit Union of Texas Event Center.
 They kicked off their inaugural season as a member of the Professional Arena Soccer League on November 3, 2012.
 The Sidekicks segued to the MASL for its inaugural season on October 25, 2014.

 The team took a leave of absence on September 19, 2017, for one season to re-organize.
 On July 24, 2018, it was announced that the Dallas Sidekicks would return for the 2018–2019 season.

+In September 2025, the MASL announced that the Sidekicks would not take part of the 2025-26 season.

 History

 The team was named after the original Dallas Sidekicks that operated from 1984 to 2004.
 This new team came into existence after the Allen City Council approved a lease for the Allen Event Center for Dallas Sidekicks, LLC, in April 2012.
 Owner Ronnie Davis was awarded a franchise in the Professional Arena Soccer League (PASL) on May 1, 2012.
 In July 2012, the team held open tryouts for prospective players at the Inwood Soccer Center in Addison, Texas.